stoermelder/vcvrack-packone/docs/CVMap.md

-# stoermelder CV-MAP and expander CTX
+# stoermelder CV-MAP and CTX-expander

 The module CV-MAP is inspired by Rack v1's MIDI-MAP module: It allows you to modulate any parameter of any module by CV even if there is no CV input on the module itself.